basvanwesting/pml-nx/README.md

 # Neural

 Working through the book [Programming Machine Learning, by Paolo Perrotta](https://pragprog.com/titles/pplearn/programming-machine-learning/)

-Implement using Elixir Nx with XLA backend, instead of Python as in the book.
+Implement using [Elixir Nx](https://github.com/elixir-nx/nx) with Google's XLA backend, instead of Python as in the book.

 Chapters are coded in the scripts folder.
 Usage example: `mix run scripts/multi_digit.exs`